MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_00_Create a tenant (2).md

 ![image](https://github.com/MicrosoftLearning/AZ500-AzureSecurityTechnologies/assets/91347931/55f82963-e2e3-4925-9be6-f04d3c7078e9)

+7. Select Next: Configuration to move to the Configuration tab.

-7. On the Configuration tab, enter the following information:
+8. On the Configuration tab, enter the following information:

    |Setting|Value|
    |---|---|